 Revenue, expenses, and capital gains (losses): At each quarterly valuation date, the Operating Company's investment income, expenses, net realized gains (losses), and net increase (decrease) in unrealized appreciation (depreciation) are allocated to NMFC based on its pro-rata interest in the net assets of the Operating Company.
 This is recorded on NMFC's Statements of Operations.
+Realized gains and losses are recorded upon sales of NMFC's investments in the Operating Company.
+Net change in unrealized appreciation (depreciation) of investment in New Mountain Finance Holdings, L.L.C. is the difference between the net asset value per share and the closing price per share for shares issued as part of the dividend reinvestment plan on the dividend payment date.
+This net change in unrealized appreciation (depreciation) of investment in New Mountain Finance Holdings, L.L.C. includes the unrealized appreciation (depreciation) from the IPO.
 NMFC used the proceeds from its IPO and Concurrent Private Placement to purchase units in the Operating Company at \$13.75 per unit (its IPO price per share).
 At the IPO date, \$13.75 per unit represented a discount to the actual net asset value per unit of the Operating Company.
 As a result, NMFC experienced immediate unrealized appreciation on its investment.

 All expenses are paid and recorded by the Operating Company.
 Expenses are allocated to NMFC based on pro-rata ownership interest.
 In addition, the Operating Company paid all of the offering costs related to the IPO.
-NMFC has recorded its portion of the offering costs as a direct reduction to net assets and the cost of its investment in the Operating Company.
+NMFC has recorded its portion of the offering costs excluding underwriters' discounts or commissions as a direct reduction to net assets and the cost of its investment in the Operating Company.

-With respect to the expenses incident to any registration of shares of NMFC's common stock issued in exchange for AIV Holdings' units of the Operating Company, AIV Holdings is directly responsible for the expenses of any demand registration (including underwriters' discounts or commissions) and their pro-rata share of any "piggyback" registration expenses.
-No shares have been exchanged since formation.
+With respect to the expenses incident to any registration of shares of NMFC's common stock issued in exchange for units of the Operating Company, AIV Holdings is responsible for the expenses of any demand registration (including underwriters' discounts or commissions) and their pro-rata share of any "piggyback" registration expenses.